Meet the Leadership Team

 Margaret: Margaret McGladrey, Ph.D., is an applied sociologist committed to practice-based and participatory action research with government agency and nonprofit organization partners in the arts, child welfare, education, and public health.
 After completing a postdoctoral fellowship with the Tisch College of Civic Life at Tufts University, Dr. McGladrey was named the inaugural Director of Program Capacity and Support for the Kentucky Court Appointed Special Advocates (CASA) Network responsible for the program evaluation and quality assurance activities of local CASA programs that train and guide community volunteers to advocate for the best interests of abused and neglected children in Kentucky family courts.
 Her recent work involves youth-led participatory action research with The Girl Project, for which she created The Girl Project: Next Generation middle school mentoring program and serves as the Research and Advocacy Director responsible for the program's feminist critical pedagogy and grant-writing/evaluation.
 Her interdisciplinary research has been published in peer-reviewed journals such as Signs: Journal of Women in Culture and Society, Feminist Formations (the journal of the National Women's Studies Association), Journal of Children and Media, Cultural Trends, American Journal of Preventive Medicine, American Journal of Health Education, and Journal of Black Sexuality and Relationships.
 She also is a certified teacher of Kundalini Yoga and has been teaching mindfulness, meditation, and yoga classes in community and school settings for more than 10 years.

 Jeni Benavides serves as the Program Facilitator for The Girl Project, Voices Heard and The Girl Project: Next Generation.
-She is thrilled to call Woodford Theatre her artistic home, and to serve as the Education Director.
 She is originally from Charlotte, North Carolina and attended the University of South Carolina where she studied theatre, focusing on performance.After receiving her B.A., Jeni went on to study at the University of Kentucky, where she received her M.A. in Theatre.
 Her master’s thesis, Cultivating the Unassailable, analyzed the pedagogy and application of The Pacific Performance Project (also known as P3/East), which integrates the Suzuki method, Shogo Ohta’s slow tempo work, as well as principles of aikido training.
 Jeni has trained with P3 in both South Carolina and most recently in Seattle.
 She also is a passionate storyteller for The Girl Project, doing a lot of documentary theatre work for the high school program as well as TGP’s community event Voices Heard: Kentucky.
-She is a passionate theatre educator who teaches part time at the University of Kentucky.
+She is a passionate theatre educator who served as Education Director at Woodford Theatre in 2020 and teaches part time at the University of Kentucky.
 Many thanks to Vanessa, Ellie, Margaret, and the team who has supported bringing her into this wonderful community of artists and students.